 At this point, it remains unclear what criminal charges the drunk driver will face.
 There is also no indication if the family of the deceased accident victim is planning on pursuing a wrongful death claim in the wake of the fatal accident.

-Wrongful death claims are a mechanism by which family members of a deceased accident victim can obtain compensation for their losses.
+Maryland wrongful death claims are cases by which family members of a deceased accident victim can obtain compensation for their losses.
 Unlike a criminal case, which focuses on punishing a driver for violating the law, a wrongful death claim focuses on providing families with meaningful compensation for their losses.
+Wrongful death cases are easier to prove than criminal cases, so even if a driver isn’t convicted of a crime, grieving family members can still pursue a civil claim against the at-fault driver.

 Have You Lost a Loved One in a Maryland Car Accident?